Book discussion club: Library book clubs

-Librarians also aid in the procurement of items needed for private book club meetings.
-They are able to withhold multiple copies of a publication and extend loan periods.
+Librarians can aid in the procurement of items needed for private book club meetings.
+They are able to reserve multiple copies of a publication and extend loan periods.
 They are also able to facilitate club meetings digitally, through discussion boards or video meetings.
-Many librarians note the positive influence of Google+ hangouts and Skype to host meetings for long distance club members and for times in which all members could not attend the club.
-Librarians have helped non-traditional book clubs find footing within their community.
+Librarians have noted the positive influence of Google+ hangouts and Skype to host meetings for long-distance club members and for times in which not all members can attend the club.
+Librarians have also helped non-traditional book clubs find footing within their communities.

 Online clubs

-An online book club is a book club that utilizes online methods of communication.
-Online clubs exist in the shape of Internet forums, Yahoo Groups, e-mail mailing lists, dedicated websites, and even telephone conference calls.
+Online book clubs exist in the shape of Internet forums, Yahoo Groups, e-mail mailing lists, dedicated websites, and even telephone conference calls.
 Also, in the category of social networks, these online clubs are made up of members of a variety of reading interests and often approach book discussion in different ways, e.g. academic discussion, pleasure-reading discussion, personal connection, and reaction to books members read.

+Online book discussions can contain several different approaches that may differ from traditional book club discussion groups.
+While online clubs may opt for a face-to-face chat, others may choose to host a discussion forum where the book can be examined as the book is read.
+When opting for virtual meetings, book discussion groups may use tools such as Discord, Zoom, Google Meet, or other online conference sites.
+If the book discussion is held in forum format, social media platforms may be used, as well Discord servers or websites specifically made for book discussions.

+Popular online book discussion clubs include: